Fiscal announcements by State and Territory as a consequence of COVID-19 health crisis.

 The Government announced a renewal of the highly successful regional Household Resilience Program as part of its Unite and Recover for Queensland Jobs stimulus package.

-It has been renewed with an extra $11.25 million after the program’s proven results to support local jobs and save on household insurance premiums
+It has been renewed with an extra $11.25m after the program’s proven results to support local jobs and save on household insurance premiums

 The Household Resilience Program, provides grants to support people in cyclone affected areas to improve the resilience of their homes.

 The building industry is vital to Queensland and there is a need to stimulate demand for tradies across the state over the next six months.
 The Government is re-affirming its commitment to the $15,000 first home-owner grants program for any Queensland first home buyers purchasing a new home valued at less than $750,000.
-And further, the Government will provide an additional $5,000 grant for people building a new home in a regional location, helping to encourage people to move to regional Queensland.
-Additionally, the Government has committed to a further $100M Housing Construction Works for Tradies program – with new social housing to be built across Queensland.
-Councils in South-East Queensland will receive an additional $50M for a Unite and Recover Community Stimulus Program to support minor works and projects that create local jobs in our most impacted areas.
+The Government will also provide an additional $5,000 grant for people building a new home in a regional location, helping to encourage people to move to regional Queensland.
+Additionally, the Government has committed to a further $100m Housing Construction Works for Tradies program – with new social housing to be built across Queensland.
+Councils in South-East Queensland will receive an additional $50m for a Unite and Recover Community Stimulus Program to support minor works and projects that create local jobs in our most impacted areas.

 Business Support package